-- 13 If two or more investors each have existing rights that give them the unilateral ability to direct different relevant activities, the investor that has the current ability to direct the activities that most significantly affect the returns of the investee has power over the investee. - 14 An investor can have power over an investee even if other entities have existing rights that give them the current ability to participate in the direction of the relevant activities, for example when another entity has significant influence.
+- assessment will be more complex and require more than one factor to be considered, for example when power results from one or more contractual arrangements. - An investor with the current ability to direct the relevant activities has power even if its rights to direct have yet to be exercised.
+Evidence that the investor has been directing relevant activities can help determine whether the investor has power, but such evidence is not, in itself, conclusive in determining whether the investor has power over an investee. - If two or more investors each have existing rights that give them the unilateral ability to direct different relevant activities, the investor that has the current ability to direct the activities that most significantly affect the returns of the investee has power over the investee. - An investor can have power over an investee even if other entities have existing rights that give them the current ability to participate in the direction of the relevant activities, for example when another entity has significant influence.
 However, an investor that holds only protective rights does not have power over an investee (see paragraphs B26-B28), and consequently does not control the investee.

-- 15 An investor is exposed, or has rights, to variable returns from its involvement with the investee when the investor's returns from its involvement have the potential to vary as a result of the investee's performance.
-The investor's returns can be only positive, only negative or both positive and negative. - 16 Although only one investor can control an investee, more than one party can share in the returns of an investee.
+- An investor is exposed, or has rights, to variable returns from its involvement with the investee when the investor's returns from its involvement have the potential to vary as a result of the investee's performance.
+The investor's returns can be only positive, only negative or both positive and negative. - Although only one investor can control an investee, more than one party can share in the returns of an investee.
 For example, holders of non-controlling interests can share in the profits or distributions of an investee.